 Observation 7: It is also unclear to CT1 what other priority levels need to be supported for separated APN rate control, so clear requirements on this aspect of APN rate control would also be needed to complete stage 3 updates.

 Discussion:

-Nokia clarified that there are CT1 and SA2 dependencies which need to be taken account when decisions are available.
+Nokia clarified that there are CT1 and SA2 dependencies which need to be taken account when these decisions become available from CT1 and SA2.

 Huawei clarified that there are no dependencies on CT4 from any potential CT3 impacts.